pagkly/Zed/Investopedia3/Net Present Value (NPV).md

 ### What is a good NPV?

 In theory, an NPV is “good” if it is greater than zero.
 After all, the NPV calculation already takes into account factors such as the investor’s cost of capital, opportunity cost, and risk tolerance through the discount rate.
 And the future cashflows of the project, together with the time value of money, are also captured.
 Therefore, even an NPV of $1 should theoretically qualify as “good”.
-In practice, however, many investors will insist on certain NPV thresholds, such as $10,000 or greater, in order to provide themselves with an additional [margin of safety](https://www.investopedia.com/terms/m/marginofsafety.asp).
+In practice, however, many investors will insist on certain NPV thresholds, such as $10,000 or greater, in order to provide themselves with an additional [[margin of safety]](https://www.investopedia.com/terms/m/marginofsafety.asp).